tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/mainreport.md

 ## Implementations of R1CS

-A lot of theory on zero-knowledge proofs have seen practical and almost practical implementation.
+A lot of theory on zero-knowledge proofs has seen practical and almost practical implementation.
 Most of which are made efficient, secure, and achieve privacy thanks to _zero-knowledge_ techniques such as _zkSNARKs_ and _Bulletproofs_.

 For further information and a more inclusive list of references on zero-knowledge proofs (with links) see [[18.]]."
 It contains a tabular list of "Implementations of proving systems" which includes [bellman](https://github.com/zkcrypto/bellman), [dalek bulletproofs](https://github.com/dalek-cryptography/bulletproofs) and [adjoint-io bulletproofs](https://github.com/adjoint-io/bulletproofs).
 In line with this report, one also finds a list of "Libraries for writing circuits (or gadgets)" such as [libsnark](https://github.com/scipr-lab/libsnark),  [ZoKrates](https://github.com/Zokrates/ZoKrates), [snarky](https://github.com/o1-labs/snarky), and [ZkMV](https://github.com/stellar/slingshot/tree/main/zkvm).